nazmul-nhb/nhb-toolbox-docs/docs/utilities/misc/debounceAction.md

 - Debounce helps avoid excessive triggers (e.g., API calls per keystroke).
 - Useful for typeahead, filtering, resize/listen events, and more.
 - For leading edge or cancellation support, consider a more advanced debounce library.
+- Please refer to [throttleAction](throttleAction) to throttle an action or function.

 ---